 Example: An economic could be productively efficient in producing large numbers of boots, but if they were all for the left foot, it would be allocatively inefficient as no one would benefit from these low production costs.

-Definition: Productive efficiency can be defined as producing goods and services for the lowest cost.
+This is defined as producing goods and services for the lowest cost.
 Productive efficiency is said to occur on the production possibility frontier.
 On the PPF curve, it is impossible to produce more of one good without producing less of another.

 In the diagram below.
-If you are at point A you can’t produce more services without foregoing goods.
+If you are at point A, you can’t produce more services without foregoing goods.

-Point C in graph is productively inefficient because you can produce more goods or services without an opportunity cost.
+Point C in the graph is productively inefficient because you can produce more goods or services without an opportunity cost.

-Lowest Point on SRAC Curve
+Lowest point on SRAC Curve

 Productive efficiency also involves producing at the lowest point of the short run average cost curve (where MC cuts the bottom of the SRAC curve.)

-Usually, productive efficiency refers to the short run (i.e. producing at lowest point of SRAC curve) But if can also refer to producing at the lowest point on the Long Run Average Cost curve LRAC i.e. benefiting from economies of scale
+Usually, productive efficiency refers to the short run (i.e. producing at lowest point of SRAC curve) But if can also refer to producing at the lowest point on the Long Run Average Cost curve LRAC i.e. benefiting from economies of scale.

-Related to productive efficiency is the concept of Technical efficiency.
+Related to productive efficiency is the concept of technical efficiency.
 Technical efficiency specifically refers to to the optimal combination of inputs, i.e. using minimum combination of labour and capital to produce a certain quantity of goods.